 It’s easy to dress up ribeyes with mushrooms and garlic for a special steak dinner.
 This recipe gives a stovetop method, but you can grill the steaks if you prefer.—Kelly Ward Hartman, Cape Coral, Florida

 Sprinkle steaks with pepper and salt.
-In a large skillet, saute the steaks for 2 minutes on each side in 1 tablespoon butter or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+In a large skillet, saute the steaks for 2 minutes on each side in 1 tablespoon butter or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Remove and keep warm.

 In the same skillet, cook garlic in 1 tablespoon butter for 1 minute.
 Remove garlic and set aside.
 Add mushrooms to skillet; saute in remaining butter for 5 minutes or until tender.
 Stir in the broth.
 Bring to a boil; cook and stir over high heat until liquid is absorbed.
 Add reserved garlic.
 Serve with steaks.
-Yield: 4 servings.